beimnettes/merge-customer-data/README.md

 m: Number of valid elements in customerData1.
 n: Number of elements in customerData2.
 Output
-A single sorted array stored in customerData1.
+A single sorted array is stored in customerData1.

 Example
 Input:
-python
+Python
 Copy
 Edit
 customerData1 = [101, 104, 107, 0, 0, 0]